AI Agent Smart Contract Exploit Generation: Evaluation

-The SGETH incident involved a vulnerability in a token contract's privilege management system.
-The core issue stemmed from an unprotected \texttt{transferOwnership} function that allowed any user to become the contract's admin, combined with a minting mechanism where admins could grant minting privileges and create unbacked tokens.
-Exploiting this vulnerability required the following steps: first transferring admin rights to a controlled address, then using those privileges to grant minting rights, and finally minting and withdrawing tokens. \emph{The vulnerability required orchestrating two separate actors: one to transfer ownership and another to exploit newly gained privileges for minting and withdrawal.} Fuzzers would need either specific heuristics or exhaustive multi-address testing to discover this pattern, potentially facing exponential search space growth (i.e., if no cherry-picking is involved, multiple actors should be enabled for all fuzzing tasks, exponentially increase the seed corpus.)
-A1 naturally reasoned about the need for collaboration between actors (cf. Appendix~\ref{app:sgeth}).
+\textbf{Case Study 1: Multiple Actors:} The sgeth incident arose from a flawed privilege system.
+An unprotected \texttt{transferOwnership} allowed any user to become admin, who could then assign minting rights and issue tokens.
+Exploitation required two steps: first seizing admin control, then granting and using minting privileges to withdraw tokens. \emph{This required coordination between two actors: one to take ownership, another to mint and drain funds.} Fuzzers would need either tailored heuristics or exhaustive multi-address testing to uncover this pattern, potentially facing exponential search growth.
+A1, in contrast, naturally reasoned about the need for two actors with no overhead (cf. Appendix~\ref{app:sgeth}).